Grant Harding

 Sunday 7th Sep

 Heard today that Bjorn Borg, my first tennis hero, and NZ country singer Brendan Dugan both have or have had prostate cancer.
 Good of them to share their journey.
 After yesterday's rest day, a very average as many as possible set today.
-Been away for the weekend and not at my best when I get home - stomach muscles still aching.
+Been away for the weekend and was not at my best when I got home - stomach muscles still aching.
 Another 25 towards the total.
 No worries!
 But 15 down on where I want to be.
 Back into the 5x20 regime Monday to Friday tomorrow.

 First five day stretch done